clewisdavis/The-Joy-of-React/course-notes.md

 <li key={2}>return library book</li>
 ```

-- This can be a bit risky, React keys are meant to be uniquely identiry a bit of content.
+- This can be a bit risky, React keys are meant to be uniquely identity a bit of content.
 - In the re-order case, you could end up with something like this.

 ```JAVASCRIPT